Chase Rogers

 How to Set Up and View Voicemail Transcription

-As a Global Call Forwarding customer, you can set up Voicemail Transcription through your Control Panel.
+As a Global Call Forwarding customer, you can set up Voicemail Transcription through your control panel.
 Follow these steps:

 How to Turn on and Set Up Voicemail Transcription